 Lauren Tranter gives birth to twin boys, Morgan and Riley, but while recovering from the birth in hospital she is convinced that a woman has sneaked onto the maternity ward and is trying to swap her babies with Lauren’s.
 Once she leaves hospital, her fears don’t dissipate and things really ramp up when her babies are abducted.

 Alongside Lauren, we have another lead female character, DS Joanna Harper; the detective working on Lauren’s baby abduction case.
 She is strong, likeable character who is the perfect reliable narrator contrast to Lauren’s unreliable one.
 This dual point-of-view while the plot reveals itself really keeps things exciting.

 Little Darlings is Melanie Golding’s debut novel and is a sharp, unsettling, creepy tale that had me questioning what was real or not the whole way through thanks to its clever structure and execution.
-It’s published in May 2019 and I highly recommend getting your hands on a copy!
+I highly recommend getting your hands on a copy!